 And Miami?
 Miami delivered.

 It felt less like a city and more like a stage — like some unseen director had dressed the whole set just for them.
-The conference by day was a full-on playground: blockchain toys and tech demos at every booth, late-night dance parties that somehow made the crypto nerd world feel cool, VR adventures through digital jungles, new foods around every corner, zipping through town side-by-side on scooters, and one time even popping into a prom boutique to try on snazzy attire and pretend they were going to prom together.
-Their first real dinner date was at a “creative cuisine” food truck, eating what can only be described as the most transcendently scrumptious, but most structurally unsound sandwiches either of them had ever attempted to shove in their mouths — zero grace, a total sloppy, silly mess, absolutely perfect.
+The conference by day was a full-on playground: blockchain toys and tech demos at every booth, late-night dance parties that somehow made the crypto world feel cool, VR ventures through digital jungles, new foods around every corner, zipping around side-by-side on scooters, and even popping into a prom boutique to try on snazzy attire and pretend they were going to prom together.
+Their first real date was at a “creative cuisine” food truck, eating what can only be described as the most transcendently scrumptious, structurally unsound sandwiches either of them had ever attempted to shove in their mouths — zero grace, a total mess, absolutely perfect.

-When tech talk and futurism got a bit much, they'd slip away to the beach to just feel human again.
+When tech talk and futurism got a bit much, they'd slip away to the beach to feel human again.
 No blockchain.
 No buzzwords.
-Just warm, blue water and cool, dry sand and the comfortable ease between two people who are starting to feel like home to each other.
+Just warm, teal water and cool, soft sand, and the comfortable ease between two people who are starting to feel like home to each other.

 But the onesie night.
 Oh, the onesie night.

-They ducked out of the conference early (don't tell their former sponsors) raced back to the hotel, and wrestled themselves into a green dinosaur and a lemur with the barely-contained energy of two children on Christmas morning.
+They ducked out of the conference early (don't tell their former sponsors) raced back to the hotel, and wrestled themselves into a green dinosaur and a lemur—tails and all—with the barely-contained energy of two children on Christmas morning.
 Alyssa may or may not have also packed a light-up glow wand.
 (She did.)

 No plans.
 No destination.
 Just: let's see where the night takes us.